 Sugar-free crystal sweetener – erythritol, Monk fruit or even stevia drops if desired

-How to cook a paleo porridge ?
+How to cook a paleo porridge?

-There is no difference to regular porridge.
+There’s no difference to regular porridge.
 First, add all the ingredients in a saucepan and simmer 2-3 minutes.

-Coconut porridge toppings ideas
+Coconut porridge topping ideas

-It is a deliciously comforting coconut porridge with a beautiful creamy texture, nutty flavor of the almond butter and bites of shredded coconut.
+It’s a deliciously comforting coconut porridge with a beautiful creamy texture, nutty flavor of the almond butter and bites of shredded coconut.
 The best keto low carb toppings to enhance the flavor of this low carb oatmeal recipe:

-The texture and taste is absolutely amazing!
+The texture and taste are absolutely amazing!
 And you don’t have to be a chef to make this.
 It only takes 5 minutes and you’ll love this healthy oatmeal recipe, I am sure.
 So who’s making this for breakfast tomorrow?

 This Healthy Low Carb Oatmeal recipe made with coconut flour and almond butter is a great alternative to regular oatmeal.
 It is a single serve recipe, ready in 5 minutes, 100% sugar free with a creamy, silky-sweet texture.